 Genres including country and surf have used these for excellent effect, but they have also been used by many other genres such as folk and blue.
 Generally, a single-coil doesn’t take too well to maximum distortion.
 That’s why players of metal steering and hard rock mostly use these pickups.

-Do you it was the interference of the single-coil pickups that led to the invention of humbucker pickups.
+Do you know it was the interference of the single-coil pickups that led to the invention of humbucker pickups?
 Rather than using one magnet, the manufacturing of the humbucker has two magnets that are unique.
 The technique helps to reduce the hum and leads to produce a warm sound in the process.